-But marketing an ICO (or any other crypto project for that matter) is different than marketing a regular project.
+But marketing an ICO (or any other crypto project for that matter) is a bit different than regular projects.

 Table of Contents